akandejaphet/okhi-example-backend/README.md

 # jwt-project
-A demo for an article written about JWT authentication
+A demo for an article written about JWT authentication from https://github.com/Olanetsoft/jwt-project